tylertitsworth/5th-age-srd/Classes/Bard.md

 **Opening & Sustained Effect:** Later this turn, you can add 1 to the natural result of one ally's d20 roll.
 Then, afterwards, you can subtract 1 from the natural result of an enemy's d20 roll.

-**Final Verse:** The GM chooses an icon relevant to the situation; you choose the PC who will make an icon relationship check.
-That player makes the check and joins the GM in a duet of improvisation as to how the icon relationship roll has some impact on the current battle.
+**Final Verse:** The GM chooses a relationship relevant to the situation; you choose the PC who will make a performance check.
+That player makes the check and joins the GM in a duet of improvisation as to how the relationship has some impact on the current battle.

-### 9th Level Spells
+## 9th Level Spells

-#### Inspire Legends
+### Inspire Legends

 Close-quarters spell